dreamerchris/sn_node_joiner/README.md

-how to use for the 5/3/2022 playground:
+## how to run your own network from your debian/manjaro machine!

 On debian: